sr99622/Cayenue/README.md

   \\10.1.1.3
   ```

   If all goes well, you get a shared folder icon in the navigator.
 Double click the folder to get a login screen.
-Use the credentials of the Onvif GUI account on the Linux server.
+Use the credentials of the Cayenue account on the Linux server.
 If successful, create a shared drive by right clicking over the folder and using the drop down menu, and make the drive persisent.
 Open the Ovnif GUI application, go to the Files tab and use the navigation bar at the top to select the Videos folder from the shared drive.
 You should see the folders holding the camera recordings.

 * #### Linux Client Configuration